Mike Houck - Executive Director

-Mr. Houck has been a leader at the local- regional- national and international levels in urban park and greenspace issues since his founding the Urban Naturalist Program at the Audubon Society of Portland in 1980.
-Since that time he has worked on urban parks- trails- greenspaces and natural resources in the Portland-Vancouver metropolitan region.
-He speaks locally- nationally and internationally on issues related to urban natural resources and sustainable development.
-He helped found the Coalition for a Livable Future in 1994 to better integrate social and environmental issues into the region's growth management planning process.
-The CLF consists of over 70 nonprofit organizations- individuals and businesses from the Portland-Vancouver metropolitan region working to build an equitable and sustainable metropolitan region.
+Mike has been a leader at the local, regional, national and international levels in urban park and greenspace issues since founding the Urban Naturalist Program at the Audubon Society of Portland in 1980.
+Since that time he has worked extensively on issues related to urban parks, trails, greenspaces and natural resources in the Portland-Vancouver metropolitan region.
+He speaks locally, nationally and internationally about urban natural resources and sustainable development.
+He helped found the Coalition for a Livable Future in 1994 to better integrate social and environmental issues into the region's growth-management planning process.
+CLF consists of more than 70 nonprofit organizations, along with individuals and businesses from the Portland-Vancouver metropolitan region, working to build an equitable and sustainable metropolitan region.

-He serves on The Intertwine Alliance's core group and is a member of the Alliance's board of directors.
+He serves as part of The Intertwine Alliance's core group and is a member of its board of directors.
 Mike was appointed to the City of Portland's Planning and Sustainability Commission by Mayor Sam Adams.

 He was co-editor in 2000 of Wild in the City, A Guide to Portland's Natural Areas and also co-edited the new Wild in the City, Exploring The Intertwine released by OSU Press in the fall of 2011.
 Mike produced Wild on the Willamette- Exploring the Lower Willamette River (2003).
 He has been recognized for his contributions to urban greenspace locally, nationally and internationally.